Adldap2/Adldap2-Laravel/docs/tutorials/users.md

 ## Creating Users

-To begin, creating a user is actually quite simple, as it only requries a Common Name:
+To begin, creating a user is actually quite simple, as it only requires a Common Name:

 ```php
 $user = Adldap::make()->user([